 “My take is that this was illegal activity and HISD knew better and chose to continue breaking the law because they wanted a bond at any cost,” said HISD parent Heather Golden.

-Golden is one of nine parents that 2 Investigates has identified who have filed criminal complaints against HISD with the Harris County District Attorney’s office.
+Golden is one of nine parents who filed criminal complaints against HISD with the Harris County District Attorney’s office.

 “The Harris County District Attorney’s Office has received at least two affidavits from citizens alleging criminal conduct in connection with an election.
 By law, we are required to investigate these complaints.
 We do not discuss details about open investigations,” said a spokesperson for the DA.

-As we noted in our initial set of reports, the Texas Election Code says advocating for or against a political measure where taxpayers dollars are being used is not allowed and that an offender can be charged with a misdemeanor punishable by up to a year in jail and/or up to a $4,000 fine.
+The Texas Election Code says advocating for or against a political measure where taxpayers’ dollars are being used is not allowed and that an offender can be charged with a misdemeanor punishable by up to a year in jail and/or up to a $4,000 fine.

 SEE STORY HERE: More criminal complaints against HISD after KPRC 2 investigation; DA’s office not commenting on ‘open investigations’

-Golden is holding out hope that she, along with other HISD parents, will see a thorough investigation with accountability from Teare and his team.
+Golden said she’s holding out hope that she, along with other HISD parents, will see a thorough investigation with accountability from the district attorney’s office.

 “So, they did it to check a box, to say they did something even if it was ultimately if it was fruitless and didn’t change behavior,” said Golden.

-The letter was sent Oct.
-16 of last year.
-In our first report in early February, 2 Investigates identified highly produced HISD social media videos that ran during early voting with the message of “RENEW HISD” at the end of each video.
+In February, 2 Investigates found the district’s highly produced social media videos that ran during early voting with the message “RENEW HISD” at the end of each video.

 SEE STORY HERE: Houston ISD approved $2M to campaign for the massive failed bond.
 Was it legal?